obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses/Recurring Tasks and Custom Statuses.md

   - ... because the next status symbol after `x` is ``.
 - And the Due date has advanced a day.

-## When DONE is not followed by TODO
+## When DONE is not followed by TODO or IN_PROGRESS

 In the following example, `DONE` is followed by `CANCELLED`.